pixijs/pixijs.com/docs/guides/concepts/garbage-collection.md

 1. **Explicitly Destroy Objects:** Always call `destroy` on objects you no longer need to ensure GPU resources are promptly released.
 2. **Use Pooling:** Reuse objects with a pooling system to reduce allocation and deallocation overhead.
 3. **Proactively Manage Textures:** Use `texture.unload()` for manual memory management when necessary.
-4. **Leverage Built-in Systems:** Use `RenderableGCSystem` and `TextureGCSystem` as background tools but don’t rely solely on them for critical memory management.

 By following these practices and understanding PixiJS’s garbage collection mechanisms, you can create high-performance applications that efficiently utilize system resources.